 - Submit your Common Application including your:

 - Submit your most recent official high school transcript electronically through the Common Application website.
 (Paper transcripts are accepted, but online submission through Common Application School Forms System or Naviance is encouraged.)

 - Have your SAT and/or ACT scores sent directly to CNU (unless you qualify to apply test-optional).
 CNU's SAT code is 5128; our ACT code is 4345)

 Virginia In-State Tuition Rates Eligibility: You must complete all questions in the Residency and Parent/Legal Guardian Residency sections of the Common Application if you are claiming entitlement to in-state tuition privileges.
 Supporting documents may be requested and must be received on or before the first day of the semester or term for which you are applying if you wish to be considered for in-state status.
 View the Virginia Domicile Guidelines »

-If applying to the President’s Leadership Program and/or the Honors Program: Select “Yes” for President’s Leadership Program and/or Honors program in the Member Questions section of the Common Application, then complete the mandatory Writing Supplement.
+If applying to the President’s Leadership Program and/or the Honors Program: Select “Yes” for President’s Leadership Program and/or Honors program in the Academics section of the Common Application, then complete the mandatory essay questions.
 An interview is required in order to be considered for these programs.